An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Background

 Where the map $f$ sends the top dimensional generator to the top dimensional generator, and thus the $n-1$-dimensional generator to the difference of the two $(n-1)$-dimensional generators of $\mathbb{G}_{n}$.
-(This is essentially the same argument that a free group on two generators $a$ and $b$ is the same as the free group on $a$ and $ab^{-1}$.) \end{proof} We record here one of the functors that we will use to induce a Quillen adjunction between model categories of enriched categories. \begin{theorem}[\cite{Brown_Higgins_1991}] There is a conservative Quillen adjunction
+(This is essentially the same argument that a free group on two generators $a$ and $b$ is the same as the free group on $a$ and $ab^{-1}$.) \end{proof} We recall here a classical Quillen adjunction which we will use to induce a Quillen adjunction between model categories of enriched categories. \begin{theorem}[\cite{Brown_Higgins_1991}] There is a conservative (weak-equivalence reflecting) Quillen adjunction

 For a simplicial set $X$ we have $\left(\st_0(X)\right)_0 = X_0$, and for any point $x \in X_0$ we have natural isomorphisms

 Where $\widehat{X}_x$ is a universal cover of $X$ based at $x$.
 For a crossed complex $C$ we have that $\left(U_0(C)\right)_0 = C_0$, and for any point $c\in C_0$ we natural isomorphisms